We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • watching or following them at their place of residence, work or education, or following or waylaying them in any public place

-• watching or following anyone who resides with te tamaiti at their place of residence, work or education, or following or waylaying them in any public place.
+• watching or following anyone who resides with te tamaiti or rangatahi at their place of residence, work or education, or following or waylaying them in any public place.

 Restraining orders can remain in place until the rangatahi marries, enters a civil union, or reaches 20 years of age.
 A restraining order can remain in place even though the other orders have expired or been discharged.
 The court will sometimes amend or customise the wording of the restraining order.